gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 ### Setting Timeout

-For performance reasons, quota caches the directory sizes on client.
-You can set timeout indicating the maximum valid duration of directory sizes in cache, from the time they are populated.
+For performance reasons, quota caches the directory sizes on the client.
+You can set a timeout indicating the maximum valid duration of directory sizes in the cache, from the time they are populated.

-For example: If there are multiple clients writing to a single directory, there are chances that some other client might write till the quota limit is exceeded.
-However, this new file-size may not get reflected in the client till size entry in cache has become stale because of timeout.
-If writes happen on this client during this duration, they are allowed even though they would lead to exceeding of quota-limits, since size in cache is not in sync with the actual size.
+For example: If multiple clients are writing to a single directory, there are chances that some other client might write till the quota limit is exceeded.
+However, this new file-size may not get reflected in the client till the size entry in the cache has become stale because of timeout.
+If writes happen on this client during this duration, they are allowed even though they would lead to exceeding of quota-limits, since the size in the cache is not in sync with the actual size.
-When timeout happens, the size in cache is updated from servers and will be in sync and no further writes will be allowed.
-A timeout of zero will force fetching of directory sizes from server for every operation that modifies file data and will effectively disables directory size caching on client side.
+When a timeout happens, the size in the cache is updated from servers and will be in sync and no further writes will be allowed.
+A timeout of zero will force fetching of directory sizes from the server for every operation that modifies file data and will effectively disable directory size caching on the client-side.

 **To update the memory cache size:**

 Use the following command to update the memory cache size:

-1. Soft Timeout : The frequency at which the quota server-side translator checks the volume usage when the usage is below the soft limit.
+1. Soft Timeout: The frequency at which the quota server-side translator checks the volume usage when the usage is below the soft limit.
 The soft timeout is in effect when the disk usage is less than the soft limit.

 ```console
 # gluster volume set <VOLNAME> features.soft-timeout <time>
 ```

-2. Hard Timeout : The frequency at which the quota server-side translator checks the volume usage when the usage is above the soft limit.
+2. Hard Timeout: The frequency at which the quota server-side translator checks the volume usage when the usage is above the soft limit.
 The hard timeout is in effect when the disk usage is between the soft limit and the hard limit.

 ```console
 # gluster volume set <VOLNAME> features.hard-timeout <time>